kohheekyung/coreset_distribution/README.md

 You can check images, ground truth, anomaly map, and anomaly map with a mask on the repository.

 ## Hyperparameter setting
-The default hyperparameter in "evaluate_anomaly_map_on_MVTec_small.sh" is the same as mentioned in the paper.
+The default hyperparameter in "evaluate_anomaly_map_on_MVTecAD.sh" is the same as mentioned in the paper.
-"evaluate_anomaly_map_on_MVTec_small.sh" contains 4 sequential python codes.
+"evaluate_anomaly_map_on_MVTecAD.sh" contains 4 sequential python codes.

 First, **"train_coreset_distribution.py"** trains our proposed model and evaluates the anomaly map for each category.
 You can change the dataset with "--dataset_category" argument, and the category with "--category" path.
 Note that the dataset should be in the directory of "--dataset_path" argument.